How to Have—and Keep Having—a Vaginal Orgasm

 Know your vagina’s most sensitive spots

-That would be your G-spot, cervix, and A-spot.
+That would be your G-spot (learn how to guide your partner to it here), cervix, and A-spot.

 Let’s get this out of the way: YES!
 Your G-spot exists.
 We aren’t sure what exactly it is and it might be more of a zone than an x-marks-the-spot, but for many people with vulvas, there’s an area on the frontal vaginal wall—that’s the belly-button side of your vagina—that, when stimulated, brings you oodles of pleasure.